Care Worker Tax Credit

 - An informal family, friend, or neighbor (FFN) child care worker who provides care for children other than their own.

 - Have an adjusted gross income less than or equal to $75,000 as a single filer or $100,000 as a joint filer (if you are married and file taxes together).
-Adjusted gross income is your total annual income minus certain adjustments like contributions to retirement or student loan interest.

 Qualified direct care workers (in the long-term care sector) are also eligible for the Care Worker Tax Credit.
-Please review the statute for more details on eligibility for direct care workers and refer any questions to the Colorado Department of Revenue.
+Please review the DR-1217 for more details on eligibility for direct care workers and refer any questions to the Colorado Department of Revenue.

 - PDIS is a one-stop online resource for the early childhood workforce.
 The PDIS is available in English, Spanish, and Arabic and offers a broad range of eLearning courses on child development, health, and safety.
-You must create a PDIS account to receive the credit .

 - If you do not already have an account, visit the PDIS to create an account and complete your profile.
+View the PDIS how-to guide for Creating Your PDIS Account

-4. File Your 2025 Colorado State Income Taxes in Spring 2026.
+- File Your 2025 Colorado State Income Taxes in Spring 2026.

 CDEC cannot provide tax advice.
 If you have additional questions about how to file your tax return, please contact a tax professional.
 Get help filing your taxes by visiting the Colorado Department of Revenue’s Community Tax Help webpage.